Denilah/CoMA/README.md

 We mainly obtained datasets from [CodeSearchNet](https://github.com/github/CodeSearchNet), [CodeXGLUE](https://github.com/microsoft/CodeXGLUE), [codeGPT](https://github.com/zxx000728/CodeGPT), [codealpaca](https://github.com/sahil280114/codealpaca) and [CodePro](https://github.com/hoogang/CodePro), processed them to obtain the aforementioned datasets, and concentrated them into one [dataset](data/MID_all_data.json).

 ## Finetuning
-So far, considering the influence between different data tasks, we currently only use the Code generation、Code summarization、code completion、code query datasets for fine-tuning.
-At the same time, we added the [codealpaca](https://github.com/sahil280114/codealpaca) dataset.
-A total of 52K data after filtering.
+We take the process a step further by utilizing the CoMA dataset to train CoLLaMA.
+Initially, we employ Qwen-7B(Original), CodeLlama-7B-Python and WizardCoder-Python-7B-V1.0 as the backbone models and fine-tune them using our proposed CoMIT multi-task code instruction following dataset.

-The fine-tuning process is basically followed [Firefly](https://github.com/yangjianxin1/Firefly).
+The fine-tuning process is basically followed [PIXIU](https://github.com/The-FinAI/PIXIU).

 To reproduce a fine-tuned version of QWen, please follow the steps below.

-In order to effectively finetune a `QWen-7b` model, we used QLora technology to train on an `A100 80GB` GPUs.
+In order to effectively finetune a `QWen-7b` model, we used Lora technology to train on an `A100 80GB` GPUs.
 Meanwhile, you need to adjust the training parameters according to your GPUs and dataset.

 Before fine-tuning, first make sure to install all requirements using: